rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - As the "Find a store near you" modal is loading results it displays a loading icon, additionally, a screen reader should announce "Finding stores in your area".
 - After a user adds an item to their cart the button grays out or changes to a loading icon, additionally, a screen reader should announce "adding your items to the cart"
 - After a user presses an Add to Cart button, a section of content near the Shopping Cart icon increments the number.
 A screen reader should announce "x items in your cart"
-- After the user selects the "Co-op Cycles" filter on the Mountain Bikes search resluts page the "Mountain Bikes (number of rusults)" updates to "Co-op Cycles Mountain Bikes
+- After the user selects the "Co-op Cycles" filter on the Mountain Bikes search results page the "Mountain Bikes (number of results)" updates to "Co-op Cycles Mountain Bikes
 (7 results)

 #### Don't Use When
 - The User makes a selection that does not change or add content to the page
 - The notification is not updating inline copy
 - The notification does not relate to an actionable element in a busy state
-- The content added to the page is critical and needs imediate attention (see [alert](../alerts))
+- The content added to the page is critical and needs immediate attention (see [alert](../alerts))

 #### Notification Composition
 - Authors SHOULD ensure an element with role status does not receive focus as a result of change in status.